Dhruv-x7x/Segmentation-of-neurons-from-multi-spectral-images/Denoising.md

 This method was introduced in, "EXACT TRANSFORM-DOMAIN NOISE VARIANCE FOR COLLABORATIVE FILTERING OF STATIONARY CORRELATED NOISE" by Ymir Mäkinen, Lucio Azzari, and Alessandro Foi.

 In our context, we use BM4D denoiser for 3D images.
 The paper [1] shows that boundaries are preserved in the denoised images.
 In bm3d_tut.ipynb, I have used the bm3d filter on a sample of images to see the effects.
 We can compare the output of this denoising with gaussian, mean filter, sobel filters, median filters, mean shift and other such methods.
+Mean shift is implemented in MEAN_SHIFT.m in matlab.
+The results have been compiled in Results.pdf.